V-Varga/TrichoCompare/README.md

 conda activate DeepLoc_usage
 #the program is run as follows:
 deeploc --fasta ../../EncodedData/BM_newprots_may21.anaeromoeba_edit.fasta --output BM_anaeromoeba_DL --attention
+# -f FASTA, --fasta FASTA
+# Input proteins in fasta file.
+# -o OUTPUT, --output OUTPUT
+# Output prefix.
+# -a, --attention       Generate file with attention values for each protein.
 #when it finishes, get this printout to stdout:
 #WARNING (theano.tensor.blas): Using NumPy C-API based implementation for BLAS functions.
 #Input file processed.
 Starting prediction...